nihar4276/Drishyam/readme.md

 ## Drishyam

-Steps to Run the application:
+Steps to Run the web-application:

 1) Install MongoDB